skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 ## Finally

-Now we've learned how to invoke mutations againts a GraphQL server.
-It's just like a query, but a mutation change the dataset behind GraphQL.
+Now we've learned how to invoke mutations against a GraphQL server.
+It's just like a query, but a mutation changes the dataset behind GraphQL.

-In our GraphQL Sandbox, we've another mutation called `createPost`.
-Try to play with adding new posts and querying them.
+In our [GraphQL Sandbox](https://sandbox.learngraphql.com/), we've another mutation called `createPost`.
+Try to experiment with adding new posts and querying them.